SQUID INX TATTOOS – AFTERCARE INSTRUCTIONS:

 Gently pat the ointment on the tattoo, or rub in lightly, not too hard or you will irritate it.

-Apply your Tattoo Goo Salve (or other form of treatment) for the first 2-3 days approximately 3-4 times per day (listen to your body if you need it more).
+Apply your Tattoo Goo Salve (or other form of treatment) AFTER the first 24 hours approximately 3-4 times per day (listen to your body if you need it more).

 Too much ointment will only suffocate the tattoo and liquefy any scabs that may have formed causing the ink to fall out and look blotchy.